Kurt Ubben: Wing commander and death

 On 2 March 1944, Oberstleutnant Egon Mayer, Geschwaderkommodore of Jagdgeschwader 2 "Richthofen" (JG 2—2nd Fighter Wing) was killed in action in aerial combat with United States Army Air Forces (USAAF) fighter aircraft.
 In consequence, Ubben succeeded Mayer in this command position.
 JG 2 "Richthofen", named after World War I fighter ace Manfred von Richthofen, was based in France and was engaged in Defense of the Reich.
 Ubben left his former III.
 Gruppe on 10 March, assuming his new command in March 1944.
 Ubben left III.
 Gruppe of JG 77 on 10 March.
 Command of the Gruppe was handed to Hauptmann Emil Omert.
 Omert at the time was still with II.
 Gruppe of JG 77 and in consequence III.
 Gruppe was briefly led by Hauptmann Karl Bresoschek.

 On 27 April 1944, Ubben engaged American Republic P-47 Thunderbolt fighters near Fère-en-Tardenois.
 In the ensuing combat, Ubben was shot down in Focke-Wulf Fw 190 A-8/R2.
 He bailed out but his parachute failed to open either due to insufficient altitude or because of an improperly fastened harness.
 Ubben is interred at the Saint-Désir-de-Lisieux German war cemetery.
 He was succeeded by Major Kurt Bühligen, later promoted to Oberstleutnant, as commander of JG 2.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Ubben was credited with 111 aerial victories.
-Spick lists Ubben with 110 aerial victories, of which 90 were claimed over the Eastern Front and further 20 over the Western Front, North Africa and Meditarraenan theater, claimed in an unknown number of combat missions.
+Spick lists Ubben with 110 aerial victories, of which 90 were claimed over the Eastern Front and further 20 over the Western Front, North Africa and Mediterranean theater, claimed in an unknown number of combat missions.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found documentation for 93 aerial victory claims, plus 13 further unconfirmed claims.
 This number includes 16 on the Western Front, including one four-engined bomber, and 77 on the Eastern Front.